 On a Wednesday evening, two weeks before Christmas, I was at Value Village shopping for the “Thrifted Gift Exchange” I had with my sister and friend, that was taking place that weekend (written about in this post).
 I was on a mission as I had to find gift worthy thrifted things for two people, so was pretty focused on that.
 As I went down a clothing isle on my way to the scarves, I noticed that they’d put some Christmas things on top of the clothes racks, well away from all the other Christmas stuff.
 I quickly eyed the pile but didn’t expect there to be anything good left, it being so close to Christmas.
 Then I spied the side of two boxes that had been held together with an elastic band.
 After moving things out of the way to get to them, I was delighted to see the boxes contained the original blown glass ornaments that had come in them, priced at $3.99 for both boxes.

 They’d originally been purchased at Zellers (a Canadian chain of department stores that closed in the nineties).
 One was marked “Made in Romania” and the other “Made in G.D.R.” — German Democratic Republic, which ceased to exist after the Berlin wall fell in 1989.

 I saw that they were nice and decided to get them, but I didn’t open the boxes and inspect each ornament while at the store, so, it was only when I got home that I discovered what a truly great find for a vintage ornament collector these were.
-Several of them had been placed in the boxes with their backs facing up, so I’d not seen that all six in one box and three in the other were, what in vintage ornament speak, known as “indents” .
+Several of them had been placed in the boxes with their backs facing up, so I’d not seen that all six in one box and three in the other were, what is known in vintage ornament speak, “indents” .
 Vintage glass ornaments with an indented part are particularly sparkly on a tree, and are highly valued by collectors.